ZiadTaha62/js-yaml-extended/README.md

   The resolved path of the YAML source.
 Useful for error messages, caching, and resolving relative imports.
 If you call `load("./file.yaml")` the loader should set this to the resolved absolute path automatically. `Note that imports and caching will not work if filepath is not supplied here or in function's str field`.

 - `filename?: string | undefined` — Default: `undefined`
   String to be used as a file path in error/warning messages.
+It will be overwritten by YAML text `FILENAME` directive if used.

 - `onWarning?: ((this: null, err: YAMLException | WrapperYAMLException) => void) | undefined` — Default: `undefined` — see [`YAMLException`](#yamlexception) / [`WrapperYAMLException`](#wrapperyamlexception)
   Function to call on warning messages.